salbrec/SIMPA/README.md

 - CentOS Linux 7 (Core)
 - Debian GNU/Linux 9 (stretch)

 The following installation steps may take up to 15 minutes in total.
+The following commands for installation and applying SIMPA need to be ran within a Linux terminal.

 ### Installation of ANACONDA